Real-time Text Transmission via Web, short: IM

 Over time, the messaging service becomes “indispensable” and you trust it with everything: You send and receive confidential documents, photos or videos.

-In the address book you not only have telephone numbers, but also very private things about the contacts.
+In your address book you not only have telephone numbers, but also very private data about the contacts.
 All this must not fall into the hands of strangers!

 If used privately, it is gross disrespect for the privacy of your fellow human beings, who themselves avoid the (a)social networks!